Hand and Upper Extremity Surgery Fellowship

 Letter From the Director

-The Rothman Orthopaedic Institute / Jefferson Medical College’s Hand & Upper Extremity Surgery Fellowship is accredited by the Accreditation Counsel for Graduate Medical Education (ACGME) in Hand Surgery.
+The Rothman Orthopaedic Institute / Sidney Kimmel Medical College’s Hand & Upper Extremity Surgery Fellowship is accredited by the Accreditation Counsel for Graduate Medical Education (ACGME) in Hand Surgery.
 The Rothman Orthopaedic Institute’s Hand Service has quickly become one of the premiere upper extremity practices in the country emphasizing the highest quality patient care and academic excellence.
 The fellowship is associated with the Rothman Orthopaedic Institute, the Thomas Jefferson University Hospital and its affiliated sites, and the Shriner’s Hospital for Children.

 This “modern” hand surgery fellowship has been designed specifically to train the next generation of Hand & Upper Extremity Surgeons in all evidence-based techniques and principles by providing not only comprehensive training in Hand, Wrist, & Microvascular surgery but also exposure to Pediatric Hand surgery and Shoulder & Elbow surgery.
 The fellows will have the opportunity to work with a faculty that are all fellowship-trained and represent the thought leaders in the field of Hand & Upper Extremity surgery.
 Annually the Rothman Orthopaedic Institute Hand service faculty members perform over 7500 cases consisting of a comprehensive array of upper extremity cases including elective, traumatic, and complex reconstructions.
 The Rothman Orthopaedic Institute Hand service also maintains a robust research portfolio including clinical, biomechanical, and bench research that will be available to the fellows.